 Eat a delicious Southern meal like blackened catfish or jambalaya as you enjoy live jazz music.
 The club is hidden down a little alley right around the corner from the C & O Canal.

-If you are coming to Washington D.C., there is no excuse not to enjoy some of the best things to do in Georgetown.
-This is such a historic and beautiful district in the capital.
+There is no excuse not to enjoy some of the best things to do in Georgetown, most are simple to navigate and won’t break the bank.